-Prerequisite(s): ED 240 and ED 340.
+Prerequisite(s): ED 240 Pre or Co-requisite(s): ED 340

 ED 380 - Theory and Methods of Teaching Elementary Mathematics

 Mathematics methods explores the nature of learning and teaching mathematics with an emphasis on developing the practices of eliciting student thinking, planning mathematics instruction, modeling mathematics, and explaining mathematics.
 Throughout the course, students develop an understanding of mathematical concepts and teaching approaches to further improve their capability and competency in teaching mathematics.
 Students examine video records of practice, plan lessons focused on student thinking, and rehearse mathematics modeling and teaching.